Alirezanava72/project3/README.md

 - As a user, I want to add the room for renting
 - As a user, I want to share the amenities the property provides.
 - As a user, I want to see the list of the renting room.
-- As a user, I want to see the lease date.
+- As a user, I want to see the lease date and rent.

 After settling on the needs we began to build up our project: